s-d-a/DCS-ExportScripts/README.md

 - TF-51D
 - Bf-109K-4
 - FW-190D9

-An der Unterstützung für die Flaiming cliffs Flugzeuge wird derzeit gearbeitet.
+- Su-25T
+- alle Flaming Cliffs Flugzeuge

 ###English###
 ---
 This is an universally insertable export script for DCS.
-It allows for the simultaneous export of data at glass cockpit software and IO hardware.
+It allows for the simultaneous export of data at glass cockpit software and I/O hardware.

 At present the following export formats are supported:
 - DAC (DCS Arcaze Connector) by [H-J-P](https://github.com/H-J-P/DAC/) to address the Arcaze USB Controller (http://wiki.simple-solutions.de/en/products/Arcaze/Arcaze-USB)